Islamic views on Jesus's death: Tabari's versions of events

 Tabari (d.
-839–923/ 224–310 AH) divided the early reports regarding Jesus crucifixion into two groups.
-According to the first, one of Jesus disciples volunteers to take the form of his master and is crucified.
-According to the other, the Jew mistakenly carried only an empty resemblance to the cross.
+839–923/ 224–310 AH) divided the early reports regarding Jesus' crucifixion into two groups.
+According to the first, one of Jesus' disciples volunteers to take the form of his master and is crucified.
+According to the other, the Jews mistakenly carried only an empty resemblance to the cross.

 Tabari narrated the first strand as follows:

 Jesus went into a house together with seventeen of his companions.
 The Jew surrounded them but when they burst in God made all the disciples look like Jesus.
 The pursuers, supposing that they had bewitched them, threatened to kill them all if they did not expose him.
-Then Jesus asked his companions which of them would purchase paradise for himself thath day.
+Then Jesus asked his companions which of them would purchase paradise for himself that day.
 One man volunteered and went out saying that he was Jesus and as God had made him look like Jesus they took him, killed him and crucified him.
 Thereupon "a semblance was made to them" and they thought that they had killed Jesus.
 The Christians likewise thought that it was Jesus who had been killed.
 And God raised Jesus right away.

 The second strand is narrated as follows: